stratomercata/stratomercata-website/source/_videos/are-corporate-chains-back.md

 ### Why the first era of corporate chains didn't work

 [[32:08]](https://www.youtube.com/watch?v=2BR6nodzzos&t=1928s) **Victor:**
-So why do you guys, and you know, that's part of the answer, and I'm just kind of curious from you guys, I have my own view, is like, why do you think the first era of corporate chains didn't work?
+So why do you guys, and you know, that's part of the answer, and I'm just kind of curious from you guys, I have my own view, is like, why do you think the first era of corpo chains didn't work?

 [[32:19]](https://www.youtube.com/watch?v=2BR6nodzzos&t=1939s) **Kieren:**
 I think the biggest factor is that the organizations were not ready to behave in a blockchainy way.
 And at the time that manifested in feature requests, like it's missing X. Can my competitors see my customers?